 Eye Care & Protection

 Ultraviolet (UV) light is an invisible, electromagnetic radiation.
 Your exposure to UV rays comes primarily from the sun, even on a cloudy day.
 The sun emits UV rays, and unprotected, prolonged exposure can cause serious vision problems.
 One simple solution to maintaining healthy vision is to use UV protective eyewear, such as sunglasses, no matter the season, location or activity.
 Each year, The Vision Council conducts research regarding UV eye safety.
-The 2014 report, Picture This: A Lifetime of UV Eye Protection, can be found here.
+The 2015 report, Protection for the Naked Eye: Sunglasses as a Health Necessity, can be found here.

 We also developed an infographic showing some of the results of the report.
 You can download the infographic here to share on your social media channels, in your place of business, or in your own home.